Northwest College Admissions

-You have arrived!
 Choice Aviation and Northwest College’s aviation program is what you’ve been looking for.
 Our comprehensive program will provide you with the knowledge, practical experience and degree that will ensure successful navigation in the existing world of aeronautics.
-Now is your opportunity to discover the wonder and awe of aviation!
+This is your opportunity to discover the wonder and awe of aviation!

-If you’re not quite sure about becoming a pilot, take a ‘Discovery Flight’ with one of our instructors.
-For just $50, enjoy a half hour flight with us and see how fun and exciting it is to fly.
-We will introduce you to the Cessna aircraft, show you the pre-flight checks that we do before each flight, and then go for a short local flight around the airport.
+If you’re not sure about becoming a pilot, take a ‘Discovery Flight’ with one of our instructors.
+For just $75, enjoy a half-hour flight with us and see how fun and exciting it is to fly.
+We will introduce you to the Cessna aircraft, show you the pre-flight checks performed before each flight, and then take a short, local flight around the airport.
 We will even let you take the controls once we are airborne so you can find out what it feels to control the airplane.

 Our instructors are certified single engine, multi-engine and instrument instructors.
 We can answer any questions you may have and get you started today towards your pilots license.